splitio/mparticle-audiences-batch/README.md

 ## How it works

 mParticle registers a new integration endpoint, one at which the mparticle-audiences node.js lambda resides.
 When mParticle asks to create a segment or delete it, the lambda can handle itself.
-When mParticle asks to add or delete an MPID to a segment (it always does this one at a time), the lambda POSTs the work to this project -- mparticle-audiences-batch -- and the Java HTTP server maintains a cache of MPIDs per segment.
+When mParticle asks to add or delete an MPID to a segment (it always does this one at a time), the lambda POSTs the work to this server -- mparticle-audiences-batch -- and the Java HTTP server maintains a cache of MPIDs per segment.

-At a specified interval, the batch server calls the Split API to add or delete MPIDs from the corresponding segment.
+At a specified interval, a batch server thread calls the Split API to add or delete MPIDs from the corresponding segment.

 Both the lambda and the batch server are multi-tenant.
 They can support any number of Split customers that wish to use the integration.